 Undergraduate students typically graduate after four years of study, having fulfilled all regular requirements for the Bachelor of Science degree.
 The accelerated master's degree component allows six graduate credits (two 6000- or 7000- level courses) completed during the senior year to be applied to the B.S. degree as well as to the M.S. degree.
 Each student pursuing the M.S. degree in Ecology and Evolutionary Biology then completes course work toward the master's degree during one additional year of graduate study.
 During the fifth (graduate) year the student typically completes a minimum of 24 credits of graduate work for a minimum total of 30 semester hours.
 The master's degree requires two semesters of independent study or internship courses instead of a written master's thesis.
 Each master's student will have a graduate advisor who has agreed to advise the student regarding the graduate program and to mentor the student during the independent study or internship.

-This degree program provides a broad background in the theories and methods of Ecology and Evolutionary Biology at the graduate level, and comprises 30 graduate credit hours.
+This degree program provides a broad background in the theories and methods of Ecology and Evolutionary Biology at the graduate level, and comprises a minimum of 30 graduate credit hours.
 The purpose of the 4+1 master’s degree program is to provide students with training at the graduate level for one additional year beyond the baccalaureate degree.
 Thus, the master’s degree component provides more complete preparation for future career paths than the Bachelor of Science degree alone.
 Students electing to pursue this degree program typically desire a broad background rather than a degree program involving a specialization in a particular area based on a master’s thesis.